The annual three-day Water Festival competes with the Khmer New Year for being the most important holiday for Cambodians.

 See more pictures of Phnom Penh Water Festival

 The Khmer New Year is one of the most important holidays in Cambodia.
 Also celebrated in Thailand and other Buddhist countries, these days are filled with water throwing at passers-by and other games.
-Many people confuse this with the Water Festival, but then there is no water throwing.
+There are free concerts at night.